 Myrrh Essential Oil and Discoloration

 I have never seen this written anywhere.
 I learned it from observing my mom, Jill Bruce.
-I grew up in a very cosmopolitan area with large numbers of Indian and Jamaican women.
+I grew up in a very cosmopolitan area with many Indian and Jamaican women.
 They would often come and see mom about pigmentation issues on their face, especially dark spots.
-She always used myrrh to excellent effect and it helped to balance the dark patches out.
+She always used myrrh to excellent effect and it helped to balance the dark patches out...

 Myrrh Essential Oil as A Decongestant

-It’s the stuff of Heaven if you have a blocked up nose, or a chesty cough.
-Somehow, it liquifies gunk.
+It’s the stuff of Heaven if you have a blocked-up nose or a chesty cough.
+Somehow, it liquefies gunk.
 Even just a small amount rubbed over the sinuses will have them streaming in seconds.
 A word to the wise though, although myrrh is perfectly safe to use on kids, I wouldn’t advise it for this.

 It’s too efficient.
 The nose pours.
-It drips down their throat and then you get no sleep because it starts them coughing.
+It drips down their throat and then they get no sleep because it starts them coughing.
 Frankincense will always be better for little one’s coughs and colds.

 In the same way, use it on the chest for phlegmy coughs.